 As the elephant got closer, however, he immediately grew calm in the Buddha’s presence.
 Nalagiri bowed down to the Buddha and the Buddha blessed him.

 Buddha Subdues Mara

 One of the most famous stories in Buddhism takes place just before Siddhartha Gautama attains enlightenment.
-As he meditated under the bodhi tree, a demon called Mara did all he could to distract the Buddha from achieving his goal.
+As he meditated under the Bodhi tree, a demon called Mara did all he could to distract the Buddha from achieving his goal.

 Mara sent minions to attack the Buddha, as well as his beautiful daughters to try and seduce him.
 But the Buddha remained resilient.
 Mara then challenged the Buddha to call upon a witness to decide which of them was more powerful.

 The Buddha touched his right hand to the ground, signaling for the earth itself to act as a witness.
-In both Hinduism and Buddhism, the earth goddess is known as Bhumi, who soon arrives at the scene.
+In both Hinduism and Buddhism, the earth goddess is known as Bhumi, who soon arrived at the scene.

 Architectural Symbolism at Angkor

 As noted in a previous article, the layout and structure of the temples themselves were highly symbolic.
 The state ‘mountain temples’ built by each major Angkorian king, for example, were meant to symbolize Mt.
 Meru.